moia-oss/aws-cfg-generator/README.md

 #### Flags

 ```
+REQUIRED

+--output-file=STRING                Where to save the config.

+OPTIONAL

 --color="00ff7f"                    The hexcode color that should be set for each profile
---output-file=STRING          Where to save the config.
---use-role-name-in-profile    Append the role name to the profile name
+--use-role-name-in-profile=false    Append the role name to the profile name
 ```

 ## Known-limitations